apigee-labs/rapier/README.md

 ```
 This definition is an extract from [the Pet Store example](https://github.com/apigee-labs/rapier/blob/master/util/test/petstore.yaml).
 The generated OpenAPI specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/petstore.yaml).

-Query Parameters are used to subset an entity.
 Adding a query parameter to the URL of a resource defines the URL of a related resource that is a "view" onto that larger resource.
 The complete set of possible query paramter values defines a set of such 'view resources'.
 There is a different Rapier capability—[URI Templates](#templates)—that allows you to define a family of sibling resources, rather than subset resources.

 We have seen three common patterns for query parameters on entities: